Previous Page Next Page

 • Statement of whether the case needs further investigation.

-9510 Safety Contacts After Completion of the Safety Assessment
+9510 Safety Contacts after Completion of the Safety Assessment

 The Safety Assessment or Safety Reassessment results in a safety decision.
 The table below describes the contact standard for safety contacts, depending on the safety decision.
 The APS specialist or supervisor may choose to complete additional safety contacts, as appropriate.
 The contact standard remains in effect until a Risk of Recidivism Assessment is complete or the case is closed.